Legends car racing: Northern Europe

 Legends have been racing in Finland since 1999 and the Legends Trophy series have existed since 2000.
 The first cars came to Finland from defunct Swedish series.
 Since then, over 60 cars have been imported to Finland.
 Legends is currently the most popular racing class in Finland with over 40 cars in the grid regularly.
 In 2010 Seinäjoen Vauhtiajot street racing event saw the record breaking 54 legends cars in the entry list.

 The most successful racer in Finland is Pasi Matintupa, who won the trophy three times, in 2005–2007.
 In 2007 Rory Penttinen won the legends car world finals at Infineon Raceway in the pro class.

 There is also an ice racing series for legends cars in Finland.
 Earlier legends have been raced in rallycross and rally sprinting.

 Legends Cars Baltic racing run a FIA Northern European Zone championship consisting of racers from Finland, Sweden, Russia and Baltics.
 In 2016, the series was won by Marko Kilpiä.
 More than 50 racers participated in three events.
 Series will continue in 2017 with round in Riga, Parnu and Ahvenisto.

-Central Europe
+Western Europe

 Legends have been raced in France since 2004. and have supported the French Grand Prix at Magny Cours; also in Belgium and Spain.

 In Italy more than 80 legends cars have been sold, and the official Italian championship counts up to 30 drivers per event.
 The Italian team regularly takes part in the world finals, winning the Semi-pro Legends Road Course World Final in 2019 with the driver Kevin Liguori.

 The Italian former World Cup Alpine ski racer Kristian Ghedina took part in the 2021 Legend Cars Italian Championship.